pesjak/FlaborFit/README.md

 # FlaborFit
 App where you can see how to transition from one activity to the other using intent.
+How to use tint, custom drawables and more.
 Made with course of Mark Price.
 I added night mode for the app.